cgiacomi/node-challenge/README.md

 It is possible to sort on multiple parameters using comma separated values like so.

+(UPDATE: This route is the original one created as I was working on the API, this no longer work with the latest changes, pls refer to the [Supported Routes](#supported-routes) section.)

 ```bash
     <BASE URI>/expense/v1/expenses-for-user?userId=da140a29-ae80-4f0e-a62d-6c2d2bc8a474&sort=merchant_name,currency
 ```

 The following query will sort the results by merchant name and currency in an ascending fashion.
 To sort in a descending manner simply prefix the field name with a dash `-` like below.
 This will sort the results by merchant name `descending` and currency `ascending`.

+(UPDATE: This route is the original one created as I was working on the API, this no longer work with the latest changes, pls refer to the [Supported Routes](#supported-routes) section.)

 ```bash
     <BASE URI>/expense/v1/expenses-for-user?userId=da140a29-ae80-4f0e-a62d-6c2d2bc8a474&sort=-merchant_name,currency
 ```

 It is also possible to apply the descending option to multiple parameters, like so.

+(UPDATE: This route is the original one created as I was working on the API, this no longer work with the latest changes, pls refer to the [Supported Routes](#supported-routes) section.)

 ```bash
     <BASE URI>/expense/v1/expenses-for-user?userId=da140a29-ae80-4f0e-a62d-6c2d2bc8a474&sort=-merchant_name,-currency